python-poetry/poetry/docs/configuration.md

 | `package[,package,..]` | Disallow binary distributions for specified packages only. |

 {{% note %}}
-This configuration is only respected when using the new installer.
-If you have disabled it please consider re-enabling it.

 As with all configurations described here, this is a user specific configuration.
 This means that this is not taken into consideration when a lockfile is generated or dependencies are resolved.
 This is applied only when selecting which distribution for dependency should be installed into a Poetry managed